pkodikal/aircheck-support/privacy-policy.md

 ## Children's privacy

-AirCheck does not knowingly collect data from children under 13.
+AirPulse does not knowingly collect data from children under 13.
 The app contains no features directed at children and collects no personal information from any user.

 ---